-Moreover, $\alpha(k)$ parameterizes the dependence of space-time dimension as a function of the energy.
-Notice that $w(x)$ and $w(k)$ assume the same functional form since probing short distances correspond to probing high-energy scales, in agreement with Heisenberg's uncertainty principle.
-The Eq.~\eqref{w} resembles dimensional regularization but with a physical energy scale $M$ in place of the un-physical energy scale $\mu$ and an energy-dependent dimension $D(k)$.
-Due to the modified integration measure, one can regard the action as Lebesgue-Stieltjes integral~\cite{Calcagni:2010bj}:
+The function $\alpha(k)$ parameterizes the dependence of space-time dimension as a function of the energy and -- as we shall see in detail -- has to be small only at deep IR, to match with standard QFT (i.e. usual four-dimensional framework).
+Notice also that $w(x)$ and $w(k)$ assume the same functional form since probing short distances corresponds to probing high-energy scales, in agreement with Heisenberg's uncertainty principle.

+The Eq.~\eqref{w} resembles dimensional regularization but with a physical energy scale $M$ in place of the benchmark energy $\mu$ and an energy-dependent dimension $D(k)$.
+If $D(k)$ were constant, one would recover dimensional regularization.
+In this sense, within this approach, there is an actual physical change in the space-time dimension, unlike dimensional regularization.
+We should clarify that Eq.~\eqref{w} only serves to compare with the standard dimensional regularization, but it has no application for the rest of the paper.
+Indeed, the momentum dependence of the space-time dimension entails an intrinsic difficulty in evaluating any integration.
+It can be overcome by properly handling all the integrals in the theory as Lebesgue-Stieltjes ones.
+Consistently, one must start with the action written as a Lebesgue-Stieltjes integral~\cite{Calcagni:2010bj}:

 Short and long distances are ``weighted" differently -- hence the name $w(x)$.
 Unlike Eq.~\eqref{effective}, Eq.~\eqref{new_effective} may also be seen as an effective action because it effectively describes the reduction of the space-time dimension at high energies.
 One can define the Lebesgue-Stieltjes measure in each space-time direction~\cite{Calcagni:2010bj}: